avnu-labs/avnu-contracts-v2/README.md

     ) -> bool;
 }
 ```
+The Exchange contract exposes the external/view functions of IOwnable, IUpgradeable and IFee publicly.

 ### Fee component

 This component provides a flexible framework for managing fees in token swaps.
-Fees can be configured globally, for specific tokens, or for specific token pairs.

 The component includes the following definitions:
 - `fees_recipient`: The address designated to receive the collected fees.
+- `fees_bps_0`: The fee rate in basis points (bps) for routes with length = 1
-- `fees_bps`: The default fee rate in basis points (bps).
+- `fees_bps_1`: The fee rate in basis points (bps) for routes with length > 1
 - `token_fees`: Configuration for a specific token address.
 It specifies:
   - The weight (used to determine whether fees are taken on the buy or sell side).
-  - Specific fee rates in bps for buying or selling.
-The lowest fee rate is applied.
-- `pair_specific_fees`: Fee rates in bps defined for specific token pairs.
 - `whitelisted_integrators`: A list of integrators exempted from certain fees.
 - `swap_exact_token_to_fees_bps`: The fee rate in bps for the swap_exact_token_to entrypoint.